jkempf42/kube-volttron/gateway-node/README.md

 - vbac - a Volttron microservice that handles devices using the [BACnet protocol](http://www.bacnet.org/).
 This device requires at most one device that responds to BACnet.
 A [simulated AHU device](https://github.com/bbartling/building-automation-web-weather) incorporated by copy as sim_AHU.py here, based on the [BAC0](https://bac0.readthedocs.io/en/latest/) package by Christian Tremblay, is provided courtesy of Ben Barting, see below for more on how to deploy it.
-The vbac microservice requires additional network configuration which is discussed in the next section.
+The vbac microservice requires additional network configuration an overview of which is given is discussed in the next section.

 ## BACnet gateway node network architecture